Student Responsibility for Observing Policies

 - Prerequisites, work required and credit allowed may be affected by election of the Pass/No Pass option

 - In computing grade averages, neither the P nor NP grade in Pass/No Pass courses is counted

-- Should a student change his or her major or minor, the academic departments involved are the sole judges of the acceptability of any Pass/No Pass courses already completed in the newly chosen major or minor
+- Should students change their major or minor, the academic departments involved are the sole judges of the acceptability of any Pass/No Pass courses already completed in the newly chosen major or minor

-- Once a student has earned NP grades in courses totaling 10 credits, he or she may no longer register for courses under the Pass/No Pass option
+- Once students have earned NP grades in courses totaling 10 credits, they may no longer register for courses under the Pass/No Pass option

 NOTE: Excessive use of the Pass/No Pass grading system may negatively influence admission to some graduate or professional schools.